frankvegadelgado/alma/README.md

 Install Python 3.10, 3.11, or 3.12.

-Download and Install the NetworkX's Library and its dependencies
+Download and Install the NetworkX's Library version 3.3 and its dependencies

 If you use pip, you can install NetworkX's Library and its dependencies with:
 -----